erkyrath/cheapglk/README.txt

     -uo: Generate UTF-8 encoded text on stdout.
     -u: Both of the above.

+    -dataresource NUM:PATHNAME: Where to look for binary data resource file NUM.
+(If this is not supplied, but the game is blorbed, the interpreter looks for a DATA chunk in the Blorb file.)
+    -dataresourcetext NUM:PATHNAME: Same, but the resource file is assumed to be text.
+    -dataresourcebin NUM:PATHNAME: Same as -dataresource.
+(Binary is the default assumption.)

     -q: Don't display the "Welcome to CheapGlk" banner before the game.

     -D: Consider "/" to be a debug command prefix; all /commands are